Gaaxb/Gaaxb/README.md

 # 👋 Hi, I'm Gaaxb !
+### This description is in English for the sake of GitHub, but I speak French as well.

 💻 ❘ I've been passionate about computers for as long as I can remember, and I'm constantly on a quest for learning and exploring in the digital realm.
 While I may not be a world-class developer, I consider myself a curious and resourceful digital tinkerer.